 Just getting to the trail is a bit of an adventure.
 Both the northern and the southern ends can only be reached by 6-mile drives over the coastal bluffs on steep, bumpy dirt roads.
 Both roads are about the same difficulty.
 During the summer dry season, I’ve never had any problem driving them in a Honda Civic, and I’ve even seen Mini Coopers and a Volkswagon campervan do it with no problem.
 The biggest worry is that you might meet a huge pickup truck coming the other way while you’re on a steep climb.
 If it’s rained within the past few weeks, though, the road gets treacherously slippery and sometimes becomes completely impassable.

 Take Highway 1 to Usal Road.
-The beginning of the road (Google Street View) is completely unmarked except for two warning signs.
+The beginning of the road (Google Street View) is completely unmarked except for two warning signs covered by vegetation.
 The worst part of the drive is the initial steep, narrow, sandy climb to the top of a bluff.
-After a nice wide, level portion, there's a steep, sandy, but slightly easier descent to Usal Beach.
-There's no parking fee at the southern trailhead.
+After a nice wide, level portion, there’s a steep, sandy, but slightly easier descent to Usal Beach.
+There’s no parking fee at the southern trailhead.

 Here’s the northern trailhead location in Google Maps.